8 ways to build a healthy brunch at home

 Piled-high veggie hash

-Most restaurant menus offer a pile of crisp bacon served with poached eggs.
+Many restaurant menus offer piles of crisp bacon as part of their standard brunch plates.
 At home, you can enjoy that smoky bacon flavor with only a fraction of the saturated fat.
+Eating too much saturated fat can increase your risk of heart disease and stroke.

 “Fry just two pieces of bacon in a skillet and set them aside,” says Whitney Linsenmeyer, PhD, RD, an assistant professor in the department of nutrition and dietetics at Saint Louis University in St. Louis, Missouri, and a spokesperson for the Academy of Nutrition and Dietetics.